oosayeroo/sayer-stashbox/README.md

 - Download the script and put it in the `[qb]` directory.
 - configure in cl_config.lua where you want your storage area for each job, gang
 - No other steps necessary

+## ToDo List
+-figure out why drawtext stays sometimes after leaving menu -add more options for you all